navpil/loggol/Readme.md

 API libraries require usage of some implementation.

-`log4j/reload4j` and `common-logging` are misbehaving (in a way).
+`log4j/reload4j` is misbehaving (in a way).
-They either require inclusion of implementation, forcing to exclude them in an importing project.
+It either requires inclusion of implementation, forcing to exclude them in an importing project.
-Or they force making them optional, which may cause `ClassNotFoundException` if no logging library is added.
+Or it forces making it optional, which may cause `ClassNotFoundException` if no logging library is added.
 This project uses the `exclude` approach as the more realistic scenario.

 If you run the `MainTest` file with no profiles on, you will get the exception on startup.
 To remove the exception, please use `unconfigured` profile, which shows how loggers behave when they are not configured.

-Please note - `log4j/reload4j` and `commons-logging` classes may be included by dependencies intended for supporting other logging mechanisms.
+Please note - `log4j/reload4j` classes may be included by dependencies intended for supporting other logging mechanisms.
 As an example, in case you only use `reload4j`, its implementation can be added by `slf4j-reload4j` module.
 But in case you don't use `slf4j` and thus decided not to use `slf4j-reload4j` dependency, then `reload4j` will simply not work.
 In these cases you should include `reload4j` manually.